How to Use a Fitness Newsletter to Increase Gym Member Loyalty

 The fitness instructors and personal trainers at your gym work hard to help their clients.
 Give them the recognition they deserve by featuring them in your fitness newsletter.

 Each month, provide a glimpse into the life of one staff member.
-This blurb can feature details on each fitness professional’s philosophy and accomplishments, as well as silly details that make them feel more personable and approachable.
+This blurb can feature details on each fitness professional’s philosophy and accomplishments, as well as more personal details that help members get to know them.

 Helping your members feel more comfortable with your staff can remove some of the intimidation they may feel about asking for workout advice.
 Ideally, this will drive greater interest in — and signups for — services such as personal training sessions.